hkrainko/firstcircle-test/README.md

 ## Overview

-This repository contains the backend code for a Wallet Application built with Kotlin and Spring Boot.
+This repository contains the backend code for a Wallet Application built with Kotlin and Spring Boot WebFlux (reactive).
 The application supports basic wallet transactions:

 - Deposit: Users can deposit money into their wallets.